stoeps13/connections-doc/source/admin/admin/t_admin_communities_sync_remote_apps.md

     -   application\_name is the application that is affected by the system crash.
     -   file\_path is a string that specifies the absolute path to the file name.
 The path can only contain forward slashes.
 For example, "c:/temp/community\_output.xml".
     -   event\_type is a string value that specifies the event type "community".
 An error is returned if this is set to anything other than "community".
+    !!! note
-    **Note:** In clusters, when you run the command from the deployment manager, the path and file are created on the server running the specified application.
+    In clusters, when you run the command from the deployment manager, the path and file are created on the server running the specified application.
 In clusters where multiple nodes are running the specified application, you are asked to choose a server to connect to and run the command on, and then the path and file are created on that server.

     Depending on which application or applications you are correcting, choose from the following commands: